dotnet/arcade/Documentation/Darc.md

   add-channel                  Creates a new channel.

-  add                          Add a new dependency to Version.Details.xml.
+  add-dependency               Add a new dependency to Version.Details.xml.

   add-default-channel          Add a channel that a build of a branch+repository is automatically applied to.